-If the commuter rail station proves feasible by Metra, the City should adopt a TOD overlay zone that would govern the future land use intensities and development design of the district, perhaps through a form-based code approach.
-A master development plan would also have to be prepared along with the overlay zone; future development would most likely be undertaken by a master developer or several developers responsible for different phases of the neighborhood's residential and commercial areas.
+If a commuter rail station proves feasible, the City should adopt a master development plan and TOD overlay zone governing future land use intensities and development design, perhaps through a form-based code approach.
+Future development would most likely be undertaken by a master developer or several developers responsible for different phases of the neighborhood's residential and commercial areas.